 What is a HomeBuyer Report?

-The HomeBuyer Report, previously known as the Homebuyer Survey and Valuation (HSV), was introduced in 2009 and is completed within a standard format as laid down by the Royal Institution of Chartered Surveyors (RICS).
+The HomeBuyer Report, previously known as the Homebuyers Survey and Valuation (HSV) and often still referred to as a Homebuyers Survey, was introduced in 2009 and is completed within a standard format as laid down by the Royal Institution of Chartered Surveyors (RICS).

 The HomeBuyer Report is recommended for conventional, newer homes, which are in reasonable condition.
 It is the most frequently undertaken survey which provides a more in depth report of the condition of the property and will give you professional advice to allow you to make an informed decision of whether to go ahead with buying a property.